 Follow the guidelines below for building Electron on macOS.

-If you are using the Python downloaded by Homebrew, you also need to install the following Python modules:
+If you are using Python as provided by Homebrew, you also need to install the following Python modules:

 For certain features (e.g. pinch-zoom) to work properly, you must target the macOS 10.10 SDK.

 Then, assuming that the Xcode 6.4 DMG has been mounted at

 cp -r /Volumes/Xcode/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.10.sdk /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/

 You will also need to enable Xcode to build against the 10.10 SDK:

 The bootstrap script will download all necessary build dependencies and create the build project files.
 Notice that we're using ninja to build Electron so there is no Xcode project generated.

 To bootstrap for a static, non-developer build, run:

 $ cd electron $ npm run bootstrap